WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

 | Section II | In-Depth descriptions of the architecture, subsystems, and components</br>Most importantly we dissect the specific design pattern that we are following (MVC).
 In the discussion around our choice it is mentioned why this is an appropraite design pattern and we further delve into the subsystems in our architecture. |
 | Section III | Report of the current progess that is and has been made in iteration 1</br>Here is our current discussion of the processes that we have been using and our current thoughts on what has been effective so far.|

-**Section II** includes in-depth descriptions of the the architecture and component designs.

-**Section III** includes a report of our progress for Iteration 1.

 # 2. Architectural and Component-level Design
 ## 2.1 System Structure